Jason Ferguson (American football): New York Jets

 It's very difficult to play our scheme if you don't have a good nose tackle.
 We've always had one—Jim Burt, Erik Howard—and I think Jason can be one of those.

 — 15px, 15px, Then-Jets coach Bill Parcells in 1999.

 Falling to the seventh round of the 1997 NFL draft, Ferguson was selected 229th overall by Bill Parcells' New York Jets.
 The Jets were the only club to invite him for a visit before the draft, because most teams apparently dissuaded from considering him after he was tested positive for marijuana at the pre-draft combine, reportedly being the only player to do so.
 Seventeen defensive tackles were taken ahead of him, including Darrell Russell and Renaldo Wynn in the first round.
 Parcells originally expressed reluctance to pick Ferguson at all, but trusted Georgia's head coach, Jim Donnan.
 Ferguson was signed to a two-year deal by the Jets only few days after the draft.

 In his first season with the Jets, Ferguson shared time with veteran Ernie Logan at nose tackle, before replacing him as starter at the beginning of the 1998 NFL season.
 In 1999, Ferguson was suspended for four games after testing positive for steroids.
 After earning a $12 million contract during the 2000–2001 offseason, Ferguson tore his right rotator cuff during the first practice and missed all of the 2001 NFL season.
-He returned to the field to following season and played all games in 2002, 2003 and 2004.